M.Ed. in Reading

 - Satisfactory GRE or MAT scores

-- At least two years of experience in a school setting, which must be in a licensed instructional personnel position for the administration and supervision concentration
+- K-12 reading specialist concentration requires at least two years of experience in a school setting, which must be in a licensed instructional personnel position

 The K-12 reading specialist concentration of the M.Ed. in reading provides students with an understanding of the resource and supervisory functions involved in teaching reading and the language arts.